One of the most effective tools for assisting in the process of letting go of unwanted or negative thought processes is meditation.

 Have you ever been driving and forgotten a segment of the drive?
 You likely went into an autopilot state without realizing it.
 This happens when situations are boring or repetitive and is a state I refer to as being mindless.
 On the other hand, being mindful is the act of focusing with intention; it is an active and intentional process.

 Mindfulness cultivates a relaxed state of awareness that observes both the inner world of thoughts, feelings and sensations, and the outer world of constantly changing phenomena without trying to control anything.
 (Kabat-Zinn, 1990)

-Mindfulness influences the mind (thoughts & emotions) and body (nervous system activity) in a positive direction for optimal health outcomes.
+Mindfulness influences the mind (thoughts & emotions) as well as the body (nervous system activity) in a positive direction for optimal health and optimal outcomes.

 Here are a few techniques that I enjoy using with clients.